-Victoria is an associate professor in the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign.
+Victoria is an associate professor in the School of Information Sciences at the University of Illinois at Urbana-Champaign, with affiliate appointments in the School of Law, the Department of Computer Science, the Department of Statistics, the Coordinated Science Laboratory, and the National Center for SuperComputing Applications.
 She completed both her PhD in statistics and her law degree at Stanford University.

 Her research centers on the multifaceted problem of enabling reproducibility in computational science.